-Legitimate processing - types of PII
+Legitimate processing - types of PI

-12 Does the law impose more stringent rules for specific types of PII?
+Does the law impose more stringent rules for processing specific categories and types of PI?

-Under the PDPL, personal data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, clothing choices or habits, trade union membership, health, sex lives, criminal convictions and security measures, and biometric or genetic information are defined as 'sensitive personal data'.
-As a general rule, sensitive personal data cannot be processed without the consent of the data subject, except where permitted or required by applicable law.
+Under the Personal Data Protection Law (PDPL), personal data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, clothing choices and habits, trade union membership, health, sex lives, criminal convictions and security measures, and biometric or genetic information are defined as 'sensitive personal data'.
+As a general rule, these categories of data cannot be processed without the consent of the data subject, except where permitted or required by applicable law.

-Further, personal data relating to health and sex lives may be processed without the explicit consent of the data subject only by persons or authorised public institutions and organisations that have confidentiality obligations, and only to protect public health, administration of preventive medicine, medical diagnosis, treatment and care services, and the planning, management and financing of healthcare services.
+Further, personal data relating to health and sex lives may be processed without the explicit consent of the data subject only by persons or authorised public institutions and organisations that have confidentiality obligations, and only to protect public health, the administration of preventive medicine, medical diagnosis, treatment and care services, and the planning, management and financing of healthcare services.